libretro/RetroArch/libretrodb/README.md

 Some examples of queries you can use with rarchdbtool:

 1) Glob pattern matching
-Usecase : Search for all games containing 'Street Fighter' in the 'name' field (glob pattern matching)
+Usecase : Search for all games starting with 'Street Fighter' in the 'name' field (glob pattern matching)

 `rarchdb_tool <db file> find "{'name':glob('Street Fighter*')}"`